bershin/Bible/Languages/12.ObjectMethodThis/Readme.md

 ## Shorthand Object Property
+- Task:
+    - Return as an object, the max, min, sum & avg of an array.
 - If the key and value name is same, you can use any one in object literals.
+- Task
+    - Above task
+    - Pick a card and return as object

 ## Computed Properties
 - Dynamic keys is possible only by assignment before.
-- You can have synamic key by enclosing it in square bracket.
+- You can have dynamic key by enclosing it in square bracket.
 - Evaluate an calculation in dynamic key

 ## Adding Methods/Functions to our objects.